Alfresco/docs-alfresco/microsoft-outlook/latest/support/index.md

 title: Supported platforms
 ---

-The following are the supported platforms for Outlook Integration 2.10:
+The following are the supported platforms for Outlook Integration 2.10: <!--FIXME: update -->

 | Version | Notes |
 | ------- | ----- |